parisaAMahdavi/ParisaAMahdavi/README.md

 ### Hi there 👋

-I'm a **Machine Learning Developer** with a master's in **Electrical Engineering** and over three years of expertise in developing advanced deep learning models, particularly focusing on cutting-edge architectures in NLP for text data.
+I'm a **Machine Learning Specialist** with a master's in **Electrical Engineering** and over three years of expertise in developing advanced deep learning models, particularly focusing on cutting-edge architectures in NLP for text data.
 I specialize in designing end-to-end ML pipelines, from initial data cleaning, and preprocessing to model deployment efficiently using Azure and Docker for scalability.
 I also have hands-on experience working with Pytorch, Pandas, scikit-learn, and Tensorflow.

 I'm also passionate about **merging ML algorithms with embedded systems** to run them on edge devices efficiently.